Event Agenda

 Speakers

-Amabilis Batamula (Moderator, Deputy Executive Director, Femina HIP), Koga Mihama (Executive Director, TACOSODE), Rutachwamagyo Kaganzi (Consultant), Jane Magigita (Executive Director, Equality for Growth)
+Moderator: Amabilis Batamula (Deputy Executive Director, Femina HIP), Speakers: Koga Mihama (Executive Director, TACOSODE), Rutachwamagyo Kaganzi (Consultant), Jane Magigita (Executive Director, Equality for Growth)

 Venue:Main Hall